romanpauk/dingo/test/matrix/README.md

 - Runtime-only containers cannot use static bindings.
 - Mixed containers require at least one static binding and may add runtime bindings.
-- Indexed features require indexed container traits.
+- Runtime-key lookup features require lookup container traits.
-- Indexed registration is runtime-only unless static indexed bindings are added to the library.
+- Runtime-key registration is runtime-only unless static fixed-key bindings are added to the library.
 - `external` scope requires caller-supplied storage.
 - `unique` scope can resolve owning values and wrappers, but not stable shared references across resolutions.